-Data is the lifeblood of the internet and software in general, and the amount of data created is growing at an accelerating pace.
-Likewise, the importance of storing the data in scalable and efficient formats continues to rise, especially as the diversity of the data and associated use cases expand from analyzing simple, structured data to high-scale processing of unstructured data, images, audio and video.
+Data is the lifeblood of the internet and software in general, and the amount of data created is accelerating.
+As a result, the importance of storing the data in scalable and efficient formats continues to rise, especially as its diversity and associated use cases expand from analyzing simple, structured datasets to high-scale processing of unstructured data such as images, audio, and video.

 Couchbase faces a range of competitors including legacy, relational database providers, NoSQL database providers, and proprietary offerings from the giant public cloud platforms like Amazon’s DynamoDB (NASDAQ: AMZN), Microsoft Azure’s Cosmos DB (NASDAQ: MSFT) and Google Cloud SQL (NASDAQ: GOOGL).
 The primary legacy relational database vendors are Microsoft, Oracle (NYSE: ORCL), and IBM (NYSE: IBM), while MongoDB (NASDAQ: MDB) is the only publicly traded NoSQL database rival.

-As you can see below, Couchbase's revenue growth has been strong over the last two years, growing from quarterly revenue of $25.6 million in Q3 FY2021, to $38.5 million.
+As you can see below, Couchbase's revenue growth has been strong over the last two years, growing from $30.82 million in Q3 FY2022 to $45.81 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Couchbase's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 87.3% in Q3.
+Couchbase's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 88.8% in Q3.

-That means that for every $1 in revenue the company had $0.87 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is a great gross margin, that allows companies like Couchbase to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
-It is good to see that the gross margin is staying stable which indicates that Couchbase is doing a good job controlling costs and is not under pressure from competition to lower prices.
+That means that for every $1 in revenue the company had $0.89 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Significantly up from the last quarter, Couchbase's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
 Couchbase burned through $13.81 million of cash in Q3 , increasing its cash burn by 15.5% year on year.

-Couchbase has burned through $37.7 million in cash over the last twelve months, a negative 25.4% free cash flow margin.
+Couchbase has burned through $35.62 million of cash over the last 12 months, resulting in a negative 20.7% free cash flow margin.
 This low FCF margin stems from Couchbase's poor unit economics or a constant need to reinvest in its business to stay competitive.